dafapratama/Doc/configuration.md

 - Configure Bot
   - Windows Users:
     - Edit the program and enter the appropriate values for all the variables described above [Configuration](configuration.md).
+    - Add bot on your private text channel
     - Save and start running
   - Linux/macOS Users:
     - same like Windows User